That is one of the big questions I continue to have to ruminate on. Do I take a car or bus?

 - Parking for my car was free

-With my new position the financial variables have changed and it now I might again look at the transit equation again:
+With a new job the financial variables have changed and it now I might again look at the transit equation again:

 To bus or not to bus, that will be the question, but for now I will drive.

-I do know someone at my new job who I might be able to car pool with, which might be an excellent choice as well.
+I do know someone at my job who I might be able to car pool with, which might be an excellent choice as well.
 I have previously car pooled which works well if the people car pooling all work the same hours, which can be tricky, but the more interesting question is how do you arrange to compensate folks for car pools?
-Anybody with any ideas, please feel free to post them.